 To overcome these errors, the receiver then matches or "skews" its own code to become synchronous with the satellite signal.
 This is repeated for all satellites in turn, thus measuring the relative transit times of individual signals.
 By accurately knowing all satellite positions, and measuring the signal transit times, the user's position can be accurately determined.

-The GPS Lock LED illuminates green when the unit is locked to the GPS system.
-If the LED is red, the unit is operating on the OCXO.
+This LED illuminates green when the unit is locked to the GNSS system.
+If the LED is flashing green, the unit is operating on the OCXO and is attempting to gain GNSS Lock.